vincentarelbundock/Rdatasets/doc/stevedata/rst/election_turnout.rst

 ``trumpw``
    did Trump win the state?

+``trumpshare``
+   the share of the vote Trump received

+``sunempr``
+   the state-level unemployment rate entering Nov.
+2016

+``sunempr12md``
+   the state-level unemployment rate (12-month difference) entering Nov.
+   2016

+``gdp``
+   an estimate of the state's GDP

 Details
 ~~~~~~~

 Data were created in early 2017 for an upper-division course on
 quantitative methods.
 Educational attainment and division/region data
 come from the Census.
-Voter turnout data come from the Elections Project
+Voter turnout/share data come from the Elections
-at George Mason University.
-GDP per capita estimates come from Bureau of
+Project at George Mason University.
+GDP per capita estimates come from
-Economic Analysis.
+Bureau of Economic Analysis.
+Unemployment data come from the Bureau of
+Labor Statistics and code to generate it was derived from a forthcoming
+publication of mine.